arend-lang/site/src/documentation/getting-started.md

 You can read more about this configuration file [here](libraries).

 Now, let us write some code.
-Create a new file `example.ard` in the source directory.
+Create a new file `Example.ard` in the source directory.
 Add the following line to this file:

 {% arend %}